 The plain results are summarized in Tab.
 1 where we oppose the values achieved by a human expert, our best combinatoric solutions, and the novel approach which is abbreviated by SGCSA.
 Just to get an impression, we also added an approximate value for the continuous volume in the last column.
 This value is the average of an inner and outer approximation by a cubic grid with a spacing of 6.25 mm or 12.5 mm and has been rounded to a precision of 5 liters.

-The labels A, B, C, and D denote different car models.
-The model 'C w/ extras' is similar to C, but has a smaller volume due to control units for additional equipment like air-conditioning.
+A, B, C, and D denote different trunk types, 'C w/ extras' the same trunk as C but with a reduced volume due to control units for additional equipment like air-conditioning.